 Sticks can easily cause damage to a dog’s mouth by getting stuck across the hard palate, or they can splinter leaving wood embedded into the soft tissue of the mouth or throat.

 In the interview with Dr Robert Holmes in our Aussie Dog Products story in Season 1, we heard the most severe stick injury occurs when a dog tries to catch a stick mid-air, or as one end of the stick lands on the ground and it impales into the back of their throat causing severe damage to muscles, nerves, blood vessels etc

-Since then I always made sure I took my Aussie Dog Aussie Dog ‘Get It’ out with us on a walk so that Darcy (who is stick and ball obsessed) could have a safe ‘stick’ to chase.
+Since then I always made sure I took a ball or throw with us on a walk so that Darcy (who is stick and ball obsessed) could have something safer to chase.